Trishade26/Netflix_Movie_Data_analysis/README.md

 Netflix, founded on August 29, 1997, in Scotts Valley, California, by Reed Hastings and Marc Randolph, began as a DVD-by-mail service.
 Hastings, a computer scientist and mathematician, co-founded the company after being inspired by a hefty late fee from a traditional video rental store.
 Randolph, a marketing executive, played a pivotal role in shaping Netflix's early user interface and branding.🎥

+Netflix is known for its work in data science, AI, and ML, particularly for building strong recommendation models and algorithms that understand customer behavior and patterns.
+Here in this project, we need to solve the following questions to help the company make informed business decisions accordingly.